 The College currently has no formal Reserves Policy, but recognises the importance of reserves in the financial stability of an organisation, whilst ensuring that adequate resources are provided for the College's core business.
 The College has a negative reserves position as a result of the long term pension liability but targets a positive net current asset position.

-During 2019/20 the College set a target EBITDA of 4% of income and generation of a net cash surplus to allow investment in the College infrastructure.
+The College has a target EBITDA of 4% of income and generation of a net cash surplus to allow investment in the College infrastructure.

 The College currently holds no restricted reserves.

 Cash flows and liquidity